Logicer16/eslint-plugin/README.md

 - `plugin:jest/recommended` (via [`FlatCompat`](https://github.com/eslint/eslintrc#usage))
 - A custom rule set of `eslint-plugin-jest-extended`
 - A custom rule set of `eslint-plugin-jest-formatting`

+#### `ecmaVersion`

+This option sets the ecmascript version for eslint and relevant parsers.
+It expect's [ESLint's version format](https://eslint.org/docs/latest/use/configure/configuration-files#configuration-objects) and like ESLint, it defaults to `"latest"`.

+Additionally, it is used to automatically extend the appropriate configs from `eslint-plugin-es-x`.

 ### Predefined Configs